 Component Masters-level Students Doctoral Students

 Midterm Examination 30% -

 Final Examination 30% -

 Research Paper 2 20% -

 Group Assignments 10% 10%

 Literature Review Paper - 30%

 Publishable Research Paper - 50%

 Attendance and Participation 10% 10%

-- 100% 100%
+100% 100%

-Masters-level students will complete a midterm examination (approximately 10 pages) on a set of questions related to policy implementation.
-Students will receive the questions approximately one week before the essay is due.
+Masters-level students will complete a midterm examination on a set of questions related to policy implementation.
+The questions will be distributed approximately one week before the essay is due.
 This "take-home" assignment will count approximately 30 percent of the final grade.

-Masters-level students will take a comprehensive, open book final examination that is similar to the midterm examination but comprehensive in nature.
-They will also develop a term-length research paper consisting of a case study or original research report with a suggested length of 15 pages.
+Masters-level students will also take a comprehensive, open book final examination that is like the midterm examination but comprehensive in nature.
+In addition, they will develop a term-length research paper consisting of a case study or original research report.
+The suggested length of 15 pages but flexible.
 The final examination is worth approximately 30 percent of the final grade and the research paper is worth approximately 20 percent.
 Both are due at semester's end.

 All written deliverables should be formatted according to the American Political Science Association style manual, which is posted on the eLC course website.
-Students should pay particular attention to the instructions pertaining to in-text citations and the reference list or bibliography.
+Students should pay particular attention to the instructions pertaining to in-text citations and the reference list.
 Light referencing is required.
+Provide citations for all direct quotations and major sources that inform your answers.
 In general, students should strive for papers that are high quality, cosmetically pleasing, and easy for readers to follow.
-The papers should be typewritten in a conventional 10 to 12-point font and double-spaced with one-inch margins on all sides.
-The pages should be numbered and collated into a single Microsoft Word document (no PDFs).
+The papers should be type-written in a conventional 10 to 12-point font and double-spaced with one-inch margins on all sides.
+Number all pages and collate them into a single Microsoft Word document (no PDFs or cloud files).
 This document should be emailed to the instructor by the respective due date.
-For grading purposes, the main emphasis will be on content, but quality of presentation is also considered.
+For grading purposes, the main emphasis is on content, but quality of presentation and evidence of course learning is also considered.
 Late penalties will apply.3